isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-what-eats-bed-bugs.markdown

 [natural predators of bed bugs](https://pestpolicy.com/do-spiders-eat-bed-bugs/) , mosquitoes, flies and many other small creatures.
 Some spiders make webs in different corners of the house to trap and eat small creatures that crawl or fly nearby.

-Others like the Philodromid Crab Spiders are swift enough to track and run after the bed bugs.Â Although some spiders are poisonous, many of them are naturally harmless and will feed on most of the nagging house pests including bed bugs.
+Others like the Philodromid Crab Spiders are swift enough to track and run after the bed bugs.
+Although some spiders are poisonous, many of them are naturally harmless and will feed on most of the nagging house pests including bed bugs.

 Spiders that are known to eat bed bugs include, the Philodromid Crab Spiders, Cellar spiders, jumping spider and the Cobweb spider.